• Home

 5. Serve: Ladle warm chili into individual bowls and garnish with optional toppings.

-Can chili be made in advance?
+Can I make this all meat chili recipe in advance?

 Absolutely!
 I personally think chili actually tastes better the next day, once the flavors have had time to develop and meld together.
 I recommend either making it a day in advance, or making a big batch, that way you have plenty of leftovers to eat the next few days!